Best Sponge Filter For Betta

 It should be noted that sponge filters do not provide any form of chemical filtration.

-However, you can always attached a carbon bag to the sponge when you need the chemical filtration, like after a treatment period.
+However, you can always attach a carbon bag to the sponge when you need the chemical filtration, like after a treatment period.
 See example.

 How Do Sponge Filters Work?